 If this is a concern, keeping sick time off and vacation time off separate may make sense.
-It also ensures that your people take time off when they are ill to recover.
+It also ensures that your people take time off to go to a doctor’s appointment when they are ill to recover.
 This stops the spread of sickness around your office and gets them back to productivity faster.

-Similarly, sick days are typically a use it or lose it item, where vacation time can typically be carried forward.
-Keeping the two separate can save you the liability of carrying forward more time than you might have to under a combined PTO approach.
+Similarly, sick days are typically a use it or lose it item, where vacation time can typically carry over.
+Keeping the two separate can save you the liability of carrying forward more time than you might have to under a combined PTO bank approach.

-In fact, one of the common downsides of a PTO policy is this very liability.
-While you may experience gains from not having to track time off as you did under separate policies, you may pick up the burden of carrying forward more banked time off.
-Since employees’ natural inclination is to maximize their vacation time, you may see employees saving up what would have otherwise been used as sick days to add to their growing vacation bank.
+In fact, one of the common downsides of a PTO program is this very liability.
+While you may experience gains from not having to track time off as you did under separate policies, you may pick up the burden of carrying forward more banked PTO days.
+Since employees’ natural inclination is to maximize their vacation time, you may see employees saving up unused PTO for what would have otherwise been used as sick days to add to their growing vacation bank.

 When you should consider PTO

 Despite the carry-forward liability, many companies opt for PTO primarily because it reduces the administrative requirements.
-Eliminating the need to track separate sick and vacation days for all employees, particularly using outdated methods like spreadsheets, can be an awesome achievement.
+Eliminating the need to track separate sick and vacation days for all employees as you would under a traditional leave policy, particularly using outdated methods like spreadsheets, can be an awesome achievement.

 As mentioned earlier, many companies reduce the total amount of time offered when switching to PTO.
 On average, US employers offer 10 paid holidays, 2 weeks of vacation, 2 personal days, and 8 sick leave days a year, so even reducing that total by a day or two could be advantageous.